On 3rd July 2018, Jersey's Minister for External Relations, Senator Ian Gorst, finalised a new double taxation agreement with the UK government.

 Double taxation treaties are agreements between two countries that are designed to:

-protect against the risk of double taxation where the same income is taxable in two countries
+- protect against the risk of double taxation where the same income is taxable in two countries; and

 DTAs protect Jersey’s taxing rights and guard against attempts to avoid or evade tax.
 They also allow Jersey to exchange information with the tax authorities of other countries.
 Jersey has around 10 full DTAs with other countries, and 12 partial double taxation agreements.
 There are currently negotiations with a number of other countries so the number is expected to grow.